ArneBinder/tagsumscraper/readme.md

 h.create_sql_inserts_answers()
 ```

-NOTE: `adjust_tables.sql` has to be executed before the other sql files.
+*NOTE*: `adjust_tables.sql` has to be executed before the other sql files.
 Otherwise smileys etc will cause errors.